 Money alone does not a capitalist make

 It isn’t mere chance that a whole generation of robber barons were produced in America.
-America has nurtured the right conditions to promote free enterprise.
-And there can be no better example of the success of free enterprise than Rockefeller.
+America has nurtured the right conditions to promote free enterprise and there can be no better example of the success of free enterprise than John D. Rockefeller.

 Rockefeller embodied the spirit of capitalism and worked tirelessly to create value for the consumer as well as society in general.
 The debt that we all owe to this titan of industry cannot be measured.
 The only redress can be to imbibe some of that great spirit.